cocos/cocos-docs/en/scripting/setup.md

 ## Creating component scripts

-In Cocos Creator, scripts are also part of the resources.
-A script created in the **Assets** panel is a NewComponent by default, which we call a component script.
+In Cocos Creator, scripts are part of assets.
+A script created in the **Assets** panel is a NewComponent by default, which is called a component script.
 It can be created in two ways:

-- Select the folder in the **Assets** panel where you want to place the component script, then right-click and select **TypeScript**.
+- Select the folder in the **Assets** panel where the component script is to be placed, then right-click and select **TypeScript**.
 - Click the **+** button in the upper left corner of the **Assets** panel directly, and then select **TypeScript**.

 ![create-script](setup/create-script.png)

 When creating a script, the script name cannot be empty and defaults to `NewComponent`.
-We name the created component script as `say-hello`, and then a script file named `say-hello` is generated in the **Assets** panel:
+If the created component script is named as `say-hello`, and then a script file named `say-hello` is generated in the **Assets** panel:

 ![ts](setup/ts.png)